What Is a Brute-Force Attack?

 Defending against brute-force attacks

 In the field of cyberthreats, brute-force attacks remain a popular and profitable attack method for cybercriminals.
-In these attacks, threat actors attempt to access user accounts by entering a large number of username and password combinations into login pages on websites or web applications.
-Since they are often carried out by botnets that can make hundreds of thousands of trial-and-error login attempts per hour, brute-force attacks have a high degree of success.
+In these attacks, threat actors attempt to access user accounts by entering a large number of username and password combinations into login pages on websites or web applications, cycling through millions of possible credentials using significant computing power.
+These attacks are often carried out using botnets that automate large numbers of login attempts across distributed systems.
+While automation increases the scale of attacks, modern defenses such as rate limiting, MFA, and bot detection significantly reduce their success rates.

 It’s critical to block these attacks before they gain access to user accounts and personal data.
-Once inside an account, brute-force attacks are much more difficult to stop.
+Once inside an account, brute-force attacks are much more difficult to stop, especially if the attackers are able to decrypt sensitive data, steal password hashes, or access encryption keys.
 The right bot detection solutions must be able to differentiate between legitimate bot traffic from malicious bots, while also tracking bots and botnets (short for “robot networks”) as they rapidly evolve in an attempt to evade detection.
+Controls such as CAPTCHA challenges, account lockout policies, and IP address reputation analysis can further reduce attack success rates when used alongside bot management.

 As the world’s most distributed computing platform, Akamai offers superior bot security technology with intelligence gleaned from 11.5 billion bot requests and 280 million bot logins daily.
-With Akamai anti-bot security solutions, cybersecurity teams can effectively block brute-force attacks without slowing down performance or impacting the online experience for legitimate users.
+With Akamai anti-bot security solutions, cybersecurity teams can effectively block brute-force attacks without slowing down performance or impacting the online experience for legitimate users across websites, mobile apps, and Android or iOS environments.

 In a brute-force attack, hackers use numerous username/password combinations to gain access to a user account or an IT environment.
-Nearly all brute-force password attacks today are performed by programs called bots, which can repeatedly perform specific tasks on their own without human intervention.
+Most modern brute-force password attacks rely on automated tools—such as bots, password-cracking software, or distributed computing resources—that can rapidly generate and test large numbers of credential combinations.
 Many of these password-cracking attacks are carried out by botnets, which is a network of bots comprising hundreds or thousands of computers infected with malware, which allows them to be controlled by a single attacker.

 Common types of brute-force attacks include:

-- Simple brute-force attacks.
-This form of attack uses standard password combinations or personal identification numbers.
+• Simple brute-force attacks.
+A simple brute-force attack systematically tries every possible character combination for a password or PIN until the correct one is found.
 Simple attacks are often successful because so many users don’t use a password manager and still rely on weak passwords with common words that can be easily guessed.

 Blocking brute-force attacks requires technology that can quickly detect and mitigate malicious traffic from bots and botnets.
 Yet because so much web traffic today originates from good bots as well as bad, superior solutions must be able to distinguish and block bots with few or no false positives.
 That’s where Akamai technology excels.